Lebanese PM: I’m Not Being Held Captive by Saudi Arabia

 On Sunday, Hariri framed his departure as a “wakeup call” for Lebanon not to get involved in regional conflicts, and maintained that he was free to travel as he pleased.
 But reports have indicated that Hariri is, in effect, a Saudi hostage, and his uneasy performance on Sunday is unlikely to quell that impression.

 Saudi Arabia and Iran are engaged in a long-running proxy war that includes battlefields in Syria and Yemen, where an already devastating Saudi blockade has left famine imminent.
-Saudi Arabia’s increasingly assertive foreign policy, which also includes a blockade of Qatar, coincides with the rise of 32-year-old Crown Prince Mohammed bin Salman, who recently ordered the arrests of a number of prominent ministers, princes, and businessman under an ostensible “corruption” crackdown.
-That move, as well as bin Salman’s aggressive posture toward Iran, have the backing of President Trump.
+Saudi Arabia’s increasingly assertive foreign policy, which also includes a blockade of Qatar, coincides with the rise of 32-year-old Crown Prince Mohammed bin Salman, who recently ordered the arrests of a number of prominent ministers, princes, and businessmen under an ostensible “corruption” crackdown.
+That move, as well as bin Salman’s aggressive posture toward Iran, has the backing of President Trump.

 After Hariri’s resignation, Hezbollah accused Saudia Arabia of declaring war on Lebanon, raising fears of a new regional conflict.
 Whether Hariri’s return to his country will calm the waters in any substantial way remains to be seen.